 The rule of nines in burns and scalds

-|Characteristics:||Victims usually unconscious due to stabbing, beating or strangulation||Often surprised in the apartment by a smouldering fire while sleeping or caused by children/elderly people||Mostly outdoors after dousing with an accelerant||By setting fire to an object containing the body in order to cover up a crime (so-called arson murder)|
+|Characteristics||Victims usually unconscious because of stabbing, beating, or strangulation||Often surprised in the home by a smoldering fire while sleeping or caused by children/elderly people||Mostly outdoors after dousing with an accelerant||Occurs by setting fire to an object containing the body to cover up a crime (so-called arson murder)|

-Thermal Effects through Joule Heat in Electricity
+Thermal effects through Joule heat in electricity

-Specific effects due to depolarisation in electricity
+Specific effects due to depolarization in electricity

-Myoglobin exiting from the muscles can pass via the blood into the kidneys and lead to crush syndrome in the kidneys with possible renal failure.
+Myoglobin exiting from the muscles can pass via the blood into the kidneys and lead to crushing syndrome in the kidneys with possible renal failure.
 The contraction of the respiratory musculature can lead to congested bleedings and breathing difficulties.

 Dangerous areas with electricity